DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 If the players inquire further, Donavich can share the following information:

 * When Doru set off for Castle Ravenloft, Father Donavich gave him his holy symbol of the Morninglord—a bronze sunburst on a leather cord—to keep him safe in the face of darkness.
 When Doru failed to return, however, Donavich feared the worst.
-* Two weeks ago, as the siege was beginning, Doru returned to the church at midnight, now transformed into a **vampire spawn**.
+* Six days ago, as the siege was beginning, Doru returned to the church at midnight, now transformed into a **vampire spawn**.
 Donavich managed to lure Doru into the undercroft and trap him there.
 * Ever since Doru returned, Donavich hasn’t been able to cast spells or feel the Morninglord’s presence.
 He believes that this is because Doru still has his holy symbol, and that Strahd’s foul influence has corrupted Donavich’s connection to the gods.
 * Donavich believes that his son is dead, and that the creature that wears his skin is a mockery that must be destroyed.